Dr. Grace Kodindo (Patron)

 Gill Branston (Secretary)

-Gill Branston is an academic, main author of the H.E. textbook ‘The Media Student’s Book’ (5th edition 2010 www.mediastudentsbook.com) and involved with several South Wales arts organisations.
-She, like Annie Tunnicliffe, feels lucky to have lived in a country where having and raising children, and enjoying grandchildren, is a relatively safe experience.
+Gill Branston is an academic; is the main author of the H.E. textbook ‘The Media Student’s Book’ (5th edition 2010 www.mediastudentsbook.com) and is on the Board of Chapter Arts, Cardiff (www.chapter.org) .
+She, like Annie, feels lucky to live in a country where having and raising children, and enjoying grandchildren, is a relatively safe experience.

 Annie initially trained as a teacher but now runs her own business working as an organisational consultant, group facilitator, coach, counsellor and supervisor.
 She has been active in campaigning from nuclear disarmament to climate change.
 She has two sons and two grandchildren and feels fortunate to have lived in a country where having children is relatively safe.
 Her interests (apart from family and friends) are politics, art, theatre, literature and driving around the country in a campervan!